swj1442291549/50BiN/README.md

 - `*.{phot_flag}gcat.pkl`: python pickle file that contains all data as a python dictionary

 ### `correctphot`
-This program is to calibrate the intrumental photometry via differential photometry method.
+This program is to calibrate the instrumental photometry via differential photometry method.

 No external standard stars are required.
 Instead, the brightest `noc` (default: 5) standard stars from `stdstar.dat` are used to conduct the ensemble photometry, that is, using the average chaning behavior of these standard stars over frames to correct the photometry of the remaining stars.